Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance

-The use of the right boundary of the central interval with the uniform prior and the left boundary of the central interval with the inverse prior provides coverage, but does not always provide the inclusion of the most probable value.
-The left boundary can never be precisely zero.
+The use of the right boundary of the central interval with the uniform prior and the left boundary of the central interval with the inverse prior (see Fig. \ref{CheckModHup_np_3}) provides coverage, but does not always provide the inclusion of the most probable value.
+The left boundary can never be exactly zero.

-But all mentioned problems are solved if to take the right boundary from the central interval Eq. (\ref{BayesForm_6}) computed with the uniform prior, and to set the left boundary at the same level of probability density as that for the right boundary, see Fig. \ref{CheckModHup_np_3}.
+But all mentioned problems are solved if one takes the right boundary from the central interval Eq. (\ref{BayesForm_6}) computed with the uniform prior, and sets the left boundary at the same level of probability density as that for the right boundary, see Fig. \ref{CheckModHup_np_3}.
 Graphically, one should draw a horizontal line from the upper edge of the right boundary to the left till its crossing with the distribution.
 If the non-negative $s_{\mathrm{L}}$ satisfying this condition does not exist, it is equated to zero.
-If the left boundary of the classical central interval is lower for any reason, it has to be used instead of this modified boundary (for safety).
-Calculations of the simple one-channel problem without background for various $n$ show that this modified boundary will be always lower and usually almost equal to the lower boundary of the central interval for the inverse prior, which allows to conclude that it will not undercover.
-Hence these ``modified central intervals'' cover by the both ends for this simple task.
+If the left boundary of the classical central interval is lower for any reason, it has to be used instead of this modified boundary.
+Calculations of the simple one-channel problem without background for various $n$ show that this modified boundary is always lower and usually almost equal to the lower boundary of the central interval for the inverse prior, which allows one to conclude that it should not undercover.
+Hence these ``modified central intervals'' cover by both ends for this simple problem.

 In this method the probability of violating the lower limit can be smaller than $\alpha$.
-At small signal it can be even zero.
+In the case of small signal it can even be zero.

-Unfortunately, despite all precautions such modified Bayesian central intervals do not guarantee the perfect coverage in the case of the uncertain expected signal and many channels with low or zero counts in the expected-signal histogram.
-But this is caused by other effects.
-It does not seem to be useful to correct it by manipulations with posterior probability densities.

-When only the uncertainty of the expected background is present or dominates, this method provides coverage, at least in our test example.
-The next section will describe this in more detail.